Build Knowledge Graph from GitHub Repositories

 file.observations

-?.filter(obs => obs.type === ObservableTypes.Person)
+.filter(obs => obs?.type === ObservableTypes.Person)

 .forEach(obs => {

-const name = obs.observable.name;
+const name = obs!.observable.name;

-contributors.set(name, { files: 0, issues: 0, total: 0 });
+if (!contributors.has(name)) contributors.set(name, { files: 0, issues: 0, total: 0 });

 contributors.get(name)!.files++;